PersiaML/tutorials/src/benchmark/index.md

 <img src="img/scalability.png" width="1200">
 </center>

-Above figure illustrates significant performance improvements from Persia: e.g., for the Taobao-Ad benchmark, Persia is 7.12× and 8.4× faster than that of the synchronous and asynchronous modes of XDL, and 1.71× faster than PaddlePaddle–same level of speedup also appears in the Avazu-Ad and Criteo-Ad benchmark.
+Above figure illustrates significant performance improvements from Persia: e.g., for the Taobao-Ad benchmark, PERSIA is 7.12× and 8.4× faster than that of the synchronous and asynchronous modes of XDL, and 1.71× faster than PaddlePaddle–same level of speedup also appears in the Avazu-Ad and Criteo-Ad benchmark.

 ## Scalability: Number of Parameters